SSH isn't only a great interactive tool but also a resource for

 We will now show the needed steps in more detail.

-that means, "This is me, honestly, I swear."
-And with a little cryptographic magic,
+binary data that means, "This is me, honestly, I swear."
+And with a little cryptographic

 you.

-public.
+private and one public.
 The private key is a closely guarded secret only you have.
-Your SSH

-clients use it to prove your identity to servers.
-The public key is, like the name
+Your SSH clients use it to prove your identity to servers.
+The public key is, like the

-private and public key.
-If they match (according to a cryptographic test), your
+and public key.
+If they match (according to a cryptographic test), your identity is

 Generating Key Pairs with ssh-keygen

-pair for yourself, consisting of a private key (your digital identity that sits on
+generate a key pair for yourself, consisting of a private key (your digital identity that

-the client machine) and a public key (that sits on the server machine).
-To do this,
+sits on the client machine) and a public key (that sits on the server machine).
+To do

 Go to the SSH Client and generate the RSA and DSA Keys.
 In the